duracellko/planningpoker4azure/README.md

 The application does not have any dependencies to run in basic mode.
 However, there are configurable advanced features.

-### Blazor models
+### Blazor rendering modes

 Blazor supports multiple [rendering modes](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-9.0) including Client-side and Server-side.
-It is possible to simply switch between the modes by configuring **UseServerSide** setting.
+It is possible to simply switch between the modes by configuring **ApplicationMode** setting.

 ### Teams storage